choueric/regKnife/README.md

 to check the datasheet.
 This is usually a bording and even anoying work, especailly when the length of register is 32-bits.

-Using this tool makes this work much eaiser:
+Using this tool makes this work much easier:

 1. Start this program, `-l 16` set the register length to 16 (default is 32).
    There is a shell-like UI.